 |Employment Change, 2016-26||236,500|

 Going by the above table, it is clear that a janitor can conveniently make more than $24,000 a year, which comes to $2,000 a month.
 So, if you are to land a job as a professional janitor, we advise you to create an impressive resume.
 Not only will it help you grab the attention of prospective employers, but will also let them know of your willingness to do all that it takes to succeed in your chosen field of work.

 For a resume that looks ideal, it is best if you create distinct sections within the same.
 This improves readability and also splits up information into smaller chunks to make it easier for the reader to assimilate.
+Before making a resume yourself, check out some janitor resume samples to be sure of what to write and what to steer clear from, in a resume.
 Now that you’re convinced regarding the format of the resume, let us take a look at the details that need to go under each section –

 This section must be written down such that it provides all the information that the hiring manager may need to get in touch with you.
 You can format this information to fit in a couple of lines instead of a block of text.
 Just make sure it sits at the top of the resume and is more than easy for the reader to spot.

 While it is not essential for you to have relevant work experience to land a job as a janitor, however, if you have some, this is the section where you ought to mention it.
 For the purpose of convenience, you must list down your work experience in a reverse chronological order.
 Under this section, it is advisable that you enlist your key result areas, for every organization that you have served.
+Have a look at the janitor resume sample to know how you should introduce the work experience column in the resume.
 In addition, wherever possible, don’t shy away from quantifying the aspects, as done in the example below –

 Responsible for trash removal in 300+ bed hospital

 Cleaned furniture and fixtures in a 120+ rooms hotel